 Conceived as a set of orchestral concert suites, first performed in 2013, Final Symphony is based on the music of video game composer Nobuo Uematsu.
 The pieces, including a symphonic poem, a piano concerto and a symphony, feature music drawn from several of the most popular Final Fantasy games (VI, VII and X).

 Whilst the overall concert tour and resulting album was produced by Thomas Böcker and Merregnon Studios, arrangers Jonne Valtonen, Roger Wanamo and Masashi Hamauzu were tasked with weaving together melodies, rhythms and textures from in-game tracks—of which there are hundreds—into wonderful new orchestral works.
 Many of the original tracks were composed by Uematsu with the expectation that they would only ever be rendered by the now primitive sound chips of 1990’s game consoles.

-Since Laced Records recently released CD and vinyl versions of Final Symphony, recorded by the London Symphony Orchestra at the legendary Abbey Road Studios, we thought it would be fun to breakdown one of the suites—Final Fantasy VI – Symphonic Poem: Born with the Gift of Magic arranged by Finland’s Roger Wanamo—to find out which game tracks made it in and how they fit together musically.
+As Laced Records released CD and vinyl versions of Final Symphony (currently sold out), recorded by the London Symphony Orchestra at the legendary Abbey Road Studios, we thought it would be fun to breakdown one of the suites—Final Fantasy VI – Symphonic Poem: Born with the Gift of Magic arranged by Finland’s Roger Wanamo—to find out which game tracks made it in and how they fit together musically.

 The London Symphony Orchestra recording Final Symphony at Abbey Road Studios with conductor Eckehard Stier:

 Born with the gift of musicBorn with the Gift of Magic is Wanamo’s second time working with the music of Final Fantasy VI, with themes also appearing in the Symphonic Odysseys piano concerto.
 In terms of which themes to include in Final Symphony, Wanamo previously explained: